NC State Extension Publications

 Skip to Residential Recommendations

 If the Asian oak leaf beetle becomes a problem, it is most likely to be susceptible to various pyrethroid insecticide labeleds for use in the home landscape such as permethrin, bifenthrin, or lambda cyhalothrin.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 These pyrethroids are available in most big box store garden supply areas.
 They are very toxic to fish so avoid contaminating pools, ponds, or streams.
 Bifenthrin and lambda cyhalothrin are also toxic to spider mites and eriophyid mites.
 However, prolonged applications of pyrethroids may allow populations of soft scales such as kermes scales or oak lecanium scales to increase dramatically because pyrethroids are toxic to beneficial insects that control soft scale populations.
 Casey Scarl and Whitney Cranshaw at Colorado State University showed that an application of a systemic insecticide such as imidacloprid (also available for home use) can give season-long control of leaf beetles.
 However, imidacloprid may enhance spider mite problems.
 I predict that in any particular landscape should Demotina modesta appear, it will be a noticeable pest for a year or two and then will fade away for years or decades as its diseases and parasites become abundant.

 Other Resources